 - Vice President Sue Taylor was elected for a further four years as Vice President.

-- Octavia Gibson from Barbados, Shirley Hooper from New Zealand and Mimi Mthetwa from South Africa all presented to Congress for Election of Further Director.
+- Octavia Gibson from Barbados, Shirley Hooper from New Zealand and Mimi Mthethwa from South Africa all presented to Congress for Election of Further Director.
 Shirley Hooper was elected as Further Director – see here.
 President Molly Rhone thanked Octavia Gibson for her service over the last ten years and congratulated Shirley Hooper on her new appointment.

 - On day 2, Congress featured a keynote speech from Commonwealth Games Federation President Louise Martin CBE.